-Country music superstar Tanya Tucker at age 17 spoke with Santa Clarita journalist Stephen K. Peeples for a Circus magazine story published June 1, 1976.
+Country music superstar Tanya Tucker at age 17 spoke with Santa Clarita journalist Stephen K. Peeples for this Circus magazine story, published June 1, 1976.

 Tanya Tucker is on the ‘Midnight Special’ stage wearing a “Happy Days” T-shirt given her by Anson Williams, leaning into Dennis Linde’s ‘Burnin’ Love’ with so much feeling it appears she will bust the seams of her oh-so-tight jeans: ‘I need a hunka hunka burnin’ love…”

 Time was, a few years back, Tanya’s tender age was almost absurdly incongruous with her selection of body-heat tunes.
 But as she grows older, Tanya the woman is beginning to overtake Tanya the jailbait heartthrob.

 She spoke with an assertive self-confidence rare among 17-year-olds as we conversed in her dressing room.
 Onstage, ELO was singing about evil women and strange magic.
 Hmmm.
 We talked about Nashville: “When I left Columbia and my first producer Billy Sherrill, everyone in Nashville thought I was crazy—’what?!?
 Leave the best country producer in Nashville?,’ and from there I was supposed to be a failure.”
 Since leaving Sherrill, she’s had one album produced by Snuff Garrett and her most recent, Lovin’ and Learnin’ (on MCA), was produced by Jerry Crutchfield.

 “The problem in Nashville,” Tanya continued, “is that there isn’t that much done that’s really distinctive.
 The session players in Nashville are technically great, but so often the same players appear on so many albums.
 They tend to be mechanical sometimes, and they sometimes lack fire.”